llsteigner/llsteigner/README.md

-### Hi there 👋
+### Salvete!

-Student at Tulane University studying Computer Science and Philosophy.
+Student at Tulane University.
+I study Computer Science, Classics, and Linguistic Anthropology.
 Roll Wave!

 <!--
 **llsteigner/llsteigner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.